-Day of the Dead, Mexican Traditions And Our Altar: A T2D Guide
+Day of the Dead, Mexican Traditions And Our Altar: A Type 2 Diabetes Guide

 Day of the Dead (Thursday, November 1) is one of the most colorful parties in my country of Mexico.
 It is a pre-Hispanic tradition that despite having undergone changes over time, we follow closely and honor year after year.
 Talking about death is not a hobby for anyone but to think that a life has been fully lived and the memory of the one who has left us will be honored for many years is always an incentive.

 The altar is always full of memories of the person who has passed away, including photos and clothes and typical food for the commemoration and even some of the food that used to be our loved one’s favorite.